brylevkirill/notes/Artificial Intelligence.md

 ---
-### inference / reasoning - deductive vs inductive
+### inference and reasoning - deductive vs inductive

   "Reasoning is deductive when enough information is at hand to permit it and inductive/plausible when necessary information is not available.